Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Analytic expressions for the Bayes factors and connections with frequentist statistics

-\begin{note} The numerical accuracy of $\abfes$ as an approximation to ${\rm BF^{ES}}$ depends on sample sizes, and for small sample sizes it may not be sufficiently accurate for routine application.
-However, a simple modification, described in appendix \ref{bf.corr.appx}, yields much greater accuracy. \end{note}
+\begin{note} The numerical accuracy of $\mathrm{ABF}^{\mathrm{ES}}$ as an approximation to $\mathrm{BF^{ES}}$ depends on sample sizes, and for small sample sizes it may be too inaccurate for routine application.
+However, a simple modification, described in Appendix~\textup{C} of the supplementary material [Wen and Stephens (\citeyear{suppA})], yields much greater accuracy. \end{note}

-Proposition 1 breaks down the overall evidence for association into parts that are due to the evidence in each individual subgroup (the second term) and a part that reflects the consistency of the effects across subgroups (the first term).
-In particular, if all subgroups show effects in the same direction, then the first term will tend to be large ($\gg 1$) and provide a ``boost'' in the evidence for association compared with the situations when the effects across subgroups are in different directions.
+Proposition \ref{abfesprop} partitions the evidence for association into two parts: one part reflects the evidence in each subgroup (the second term) and the other reflects consistency of effects among subgroups (the first term).
+In particular, if all subgroups show effects in the same direction, then the first term may be large ($\gg 1$) and ``boost'' the evidence for association.
+A similar result holds for the EE model (Appendix~A.2 of the supplementary material [\citet{suppA}]).

-A similar result holds for the EE model and is given in appendix \ref{bf.ee.appx}.
-The detailed computation of Bayes Factors involving CEFN priors is shown in appendix \ref{bf.cefn.appx}.
-In appendix \ref{num.eval.appx} we compare the numerical accuracies of the various Bayes Factor approximations described above.

-\subsection{Properties of Bayes Factors}
+\subsection{Properties of Bayes factors}

-In this section, we discuss some interesting and important properties of the Bayes Factors described above.